mat10d/EvolvePro/scripts/plm/README.md

 ## Model-Specific Instructions

 Different protein language models may require specific commands or have unique parameters.
 Refer to the `extract.py` files in each model's subdirectory and/or the SLURM-compatible files in this directory for model-specific instructions.
+We recommend using a GPU powered HPC to extract protein language model embeddings, but these SLURM-compatible files can be easily adapted into a command line call.